1968 Freeburg, IL Tornado

 The dead are: Miss Edna Lurts, 57, of 5 Washington Street, who was found dead in her housetrailer; Robert Kehrer, 26 and his son, Randy, 7, who live in a trailer court owned by Mr. Kehrer's father, Louis Kehrer, Sr., 72; and James Forbes, Jr. 2, whose parents reside in the same trailer court.

 The injured included Mr. Kehrer, Sr.; Robert Kehrer's wife, Janet, 24 and another son, Gary 4.
-Mrs Kehrer and Gary are confined to St. Elizabeth Hospital while Louis Kehrer was at Memorial Hospital and dismissed.
+Mrs. Kehrer and Gary are confined to St. Elizabeth Hospital while Louis Kehrer was at Memorial Hospital and dismissed.

 The twister struck and demolished the home of Mr. and Mrs. Elmer Klingel, R.R.
 2, Mascoutah.
 Klingle's wife Olga, 66 is in the intensive care unit at St. Elizabeth's and her condition is critical.
 She suffered head and chest injuries.
 Her husband, who is 63 was treated at the same hospital and dismissed.
-The tornado which struck St. Clair County was on of about fifty that tore through communities in 10 states from Minnesota to Alabama.
+The tornado which struck St. Clair County was one of about fifty that tore through communities in 10 states from Minnesota to Alabama.

 In addition to the 41 treated at St. Elizabeth and Memorial Hospitals, State Police said four persons suffered minor injuries at 10:50 p.m. when a twister struck south of New Memphis in Clinton County.
 The four were treated at Scott Air Force Base Hospital.